Rural Homes

 Recommendations

-The report offers targeted recommendations for various stakeholders:
+The report offers targeted recommendations:

 • Citizens Advice Scotland:

-• Enhance landlord-focused services and content
+• Improve landlord-focused services and content

-• Conduct additional evidence-based sector research
+• Carry out additional evidence-based research on the sector

 • Argyll and Bute Council: